-Self-host PatentChecker (licensed container)
+Self-host PatentChecker

 What you get

-- A signed runner container image (immutable digest)
+- A signed runner container image (immutable digest) for containerized deployments

 - Deterministic run outputs (manifests, evidence packets, state, digests)